-The baseline energy consumption until 2070 was projected based on the correlation between GDP and energy consumption in the past few years and the projections until 2070.
-Energy GDP consumption is also projected, considering the scenario of decarbonisation (conservative, moderate and ambitious).
+The baseline energy consumption until 2070 was projected based on the correlation between GDP and energy consumption in the past few years and the GDP projections until 2070.
+Energy consumption also projected, is considering the scenario of decarbonisation (conservative, moderate and ambitious).
 Technology penetration varies depending on the scenarios, i.e., the effort of implementation leading to change in energy consumption in each scenario.